Last updated on September 5th, 2019

-On June 9, 2014, Citizenship and Immigration Canada (“CIC”) published Operational Bulletin 575 – Expanded Guidelines for Officers Assessing Work Permit Applications for Intra-Company Transferees with Specialized Knowledge (“OB-575“).
-OB-575 introduced more stringent requirements to the Intra-Company Transferee (“ICT“) – Specialized Knowledge program.
+On June 9, 2014, Immigration, Refugees and Citizenship Canada published Operational Bulletin 575 – Expanded Guidelines for Officers Assessing Work Permit Applications for Intra-Company Transferees with Specialized Knowledge (“OB-575“).
+OB-575 introduced more stringent requirements to the Intra-Company Transferee – Specialized Knowledge program.
 Specifically, what constitutes “specialized knowledge” is more restrictive, and most ICT – Specialized Knowledge applicants must now meet the Prevailing Wage.

-Effective immediately, OB-575 requires that ICT – Specialized Knowledge applicants demonstrate a high degree of both proprietary knowledge and advanced expertise.
-Specialized knowledge is unique and uncommon, and OB-575 states that “it will by definition be held by only a small number or a small percentage of employees of a given firm,” and that “specialized knowledge workers must therefore demonstrate that they are key personnel, not simply high skilled.”
+In order to qualify as an Intracompany Transeferee (“ICT“) – Specialized Knowledge applicantsmust demonstrate a high degree of both proprietary knowledge and advanced expertise.
+Specialized knowledge is unique and uncommon, and according to the Immigration, Refugees and Citizenship Canada (“IRCC“) website “it will by definition be held by only a small number or a small percentage of employees of a given firm,” and that “specialized knowledge workers must therefore demonstrate that they are key personnel, not simply high skilled.”
 The onus is on applicants to provide evidence that they meet these requirements.

 Proprietary knowledge is company-specific expertise related to a company’s product or service.
-OB-576 specifically notes that it implies that the company has not divulged specifications that would allow other companies to duplicate the product or service.
-Although OB-575 does not mandate that “advanced proprietary knowledge” is required, it states that:
+It implies that the company has not divulged specifications that would allow other companies to duplicate the product or service.
+Although IRCC does not mandate that “advanced proprietary knowledge” is required, it states that:

 Advanced proprietary knowledge would require an applicant to demonstrate: